+Subject Medical Necessity

+Unilateral conductive or mixed hearing loss

+0.5, 1, 2, and 3 kHz (same as 500, 1000, 2000, and 3000 Hz) of less than or equal to 45 dB (OBC and BP100 devices), 55 dB (Intenso device) or 65 dB (Cordele II device).
+(See Table 1 for

+more information)

-Subject Medical Necessity Subject Unilateral conductive or mixed hearing loss Medical Necessity A unilateral, fully or partially implantable bone-conduction (bone-anchored) hearing aid may be considered medically necessary as an alternative to an air-conduction hearing aid in individuals 5 years of age and older with a conductive or mixed hearing loss when ONE of the following medical criteria is present: Congenital or surgically induced malformations (e.g., atresia) of the external ear canal or middle ear OR Chronic external otitis or otitis media OR Tumors of the external canal and/or tympanic cavity OR Dermatitis of the external canal A pure tone average bone-conduction threshold measured at A pure tone average bone-conduction threshold measured at 0.5, 1, 2, and 3 kHz (same as 500, 1,000, 2,000, and 3,000 Hz) of less than or equal to 45 dB (OBC and BP100 devices), 55 dB (Intenso device) or 65 dB (Cordele II device).
-(See Table 1 for more information) Bilateral conductive or mixed hearing loss Bilateral fully or partially implantable bone-conduction (bone-anchored) hearing aid(s) may be considered medically necessary as an alternative to an air-conduction hearing aid in individuals 5 years of age and older when all of the above criteria are met as well as the following criteria are met: A symmetrically conductive or mixed hearing loss is present as defined by: A difference between left and right-side bone conduction threshold of less than 10 dB on average measured at 0.5, 1, 2 and 3 kHz (same as 500, 1,000, 2,000, and 3,000 Hz) (4 kHz for OBC and Ponto Pro devices) (See Table 1 for more information)
+Bilateral conductive or mixed hearing loss Bilateral fully or partially implantable bone-conduction (bone-anchored) hearing aid(s) may be considered medically necessary as an alternative to an air-conduction hearing aid in individuals aged 5 years and older when all of the above criteria are met as well as the following criteria are met: A symmetrically conductive or mixed hearing loss is present as defined by: A difference between left and right-side bone conduction threshold of less than 10 dB on average measured at 0.5, 1, 2 and 3 kHz (same as 500, 1000, 2000, and 3000 Hz) (4 kHz for OBC and Ponto Pro devices) (See Table 1 for more information)

-Subject Medical Necessity OR Less than 15 dB at individual frequencies Single-sided sensorineural An implantable bone-conduction (bone-anchored) hearing aid deafness and normal may be considered medically necessary as an alternative to an hearing in the other ear air-conduction contralateral routing of signal (CROS) hearing aid when the following criteria are met: The individual is 5 years of age or older The individual has single-sided sensorineural deafness • The individual has normal hearing in the other ear.
-The pure tone average air-conduction threshold of the normal ear should be less than or equal to 20 dB measured at 0.5, 1, 2, and 3 kHz (same as 500, 1,000, 2,000, and 3,000 Hz).
-Use of non-implanted A bone-conduction hearing aid sound processor held against (transcutaneous) bone- the skull with a softband or headband may be considered conduction (bone- medically necessary as an alternative to an air conduction anchored) hearing aids hearing aid in children under 5 years of age when the conductive or mixed hearing loss criteria (see above) are met.
-The non-implanted use of the bone conduction sound processor may be used as a pre-surgical trial in children under 5 years of age.
-The ADHEAR non-invasive bone conduction hearing device worn with a headband or adhesive adapter is considered medically necessary as an alternative to an air conduction hearing aid in children under 5 years of age with unilateral or bilateral conductive hearing loss, or single-sided sensorineural deafness when the following criteria are met: The pure tone average bone-conduction hearing threshold is less than 25 dB measured at 0.5, 1, 2, and 3 kHz (same as 500, 1,000, 2,000, and 3,000 Hz) for unilateral or bilateral conductive hearing loss OR The individual has single-sided sensorineural deafness with normal hearing in the other ear and the pure tone average air- conduction hearing threshold of the normal ear should be less than or equal to 20 dB measured at 0.5, 1, 2, and 3 kHz (same as 500, 1,000, 2,000, and 3,000 Hz).
+Subject Medical Necessity OR Less than 15 dB at individual frequencies Single-sided sensorineural An implantable bone-conduction (bone-anchored) hearing aid deafness and normal may be considered medically necessary as an alternative to an hearing in the other ear air-conduction contralateral routing of signal (CROS) hearing aid when the following criteria are met: The individual is aged 5 years or older Has single-sided sensorineural deafness Has normal hearing in the other ear. • The pure tone average air-conduction threshold of the normal ear should be less than or equal to 20 dB measured at 0.5, 1, 2, and 3 kHz (same as 500, 1000, 2000, and 3000 Hz).
+Use of non-implanted A bone-conduction hearing aid sound processor held against (transcutaneous) bone- the skull with a softband or headband may be considered conduction (bone- medically necessary as an alternative to an air conduction anchored) hearing aids hearing aid in children aged under 5 years when the conductive or mixed hearing loss criteria (see above) are met.
+The non-implanted use of the bone conduction sound processor may be used as a pre-surgical trial in children aged under 5 years.
+The ADHEAR non-invasive bone conduction hearing device worn with a headband or adhesive adapter is considered medically necessary as an alternative to an air conduction hearing aid in children aged under 5 years with unilateral or bilateral conductive hearing loss, or single-sided sensorineural deafness when the following criteria are met: The pure tone average bone-conduction hearing threshold is less than 25 dB measured at 0.5, 1, 2, and 3 kHz (same as 500, 1000, 2000, and 3000 Hz) for unilateral or bilateral conductive hearing loss OR The individual has single-sided sensorineural deafness with normal hearing in the other ear and the pure tone average air- conduction hearing threshold of the normal ear should be less than or equal to 20 dB measured at 0.5, 1, 2, and 3 kHz (same as 500, 1000, 2000, and 3000 Hz).